Advancing Local Clustering on Graphs via Compressive Sensing: Semi-supervised and Unsupervised Methods: Preliminaries and Model Assumptions

-Throughout the paper, all the notation $o(1)$ is with respect to the size of graph $n\to \infty$.
-Assumption \ref{assump3} is essentially a type of homogeneity assumption on each cluster of the graph in order to guarantee the performance of LCE (see Algorithm \ref{alg1}) on a randomly chosen node.
+Assumption \ref{assump1} guarantees that the graph exhibits a block structure, ensuring that any density-based clustering algorithm has the potential to succeed as in \citet{LM20,LS23,SLL23}.
+Assumption \ref{assump2} ensures that there are no dominating or dominated clusters, yet allows for outliers, for example, nodes lying outside all clusters are permitted.
+Assumption \ref{assump3} is essentially a type of homogeneity assumption on each cluster of the graph in order to guarantee the performance of LCE (Algorithm \ref{alg1}) on a randomly chosen node.

-One notable theoretical contribution in this paper is that we relax the assumption from $\|\Delta L\|_2=o(n^{-1/2})$ (see Lemma \ref{IndAnaLCE} in Appendix \ref{secAppendixLCE}) \citep{SLL23} to $\|\Delta L\|_2=o(1)$ (see Lemma \ref{IndAna} in Appendix \ref{secAppendixOtherLemmas}).
-We consider the local clustering tasks under two settings: semi-supervised case and unsupervised case.
+In this work, we pursue the idea of using compressive sensing for local clustering tasks.
+More details of the connection between compressive sensing and local clustering are provided in Appendix \ref{secAppendixLCE} and \ref{secAppendixCS}.
+One notable theoretical contribution in this work is that we are able to relax the assumption from $\|\Delta L\|_2=o(n^{-1/2})$ (see Lemma \ref{IndAnaLCE} in Appendix \ref{secAppendixLCE}) \citep{SLL23} to $\|\Delta L\|_2=o(1)$ by choosing the parameters more carefully and enforcing tighter bounds on the inequalities (see Lemma \ref{IndAna} in Appendix \ref{secAppendixOtherLemmas}).